cdbale/Hackathon/README.md

 Goal: To quarantine a person within a specific location

+Examples:
-Examples: Hong Kong for COVID-19 persons and newly arrived visitors, Poland for 14 days
+* Hong Kong for COVID-19 persons and newly arrived visitors
+* Poland for 14 days

 Privacy Solution:
+* Psuedonymization - Removing all direct and indirect identifiers
-> Access control with governmental authority
+* Control - Access control with governmental authority and increased data security measures
-> Psuedonymization by removing identifiers

 ### Repository for Tools and Documents for Hackathon Project